Skip to main content

 Complete an extra research year in an area that interests you.
 From here you can continue into postgraduate study.

-Browse by undergraduate interest area
+Browse undergraduate courses by interest area

 Why study through Open Universities Australia?